 Eligibility conditions mean the conditions that you need to meet in order to receive or maintain your insurance cover in Equip Super.
 You must be:

-- an Australian citizen, a New Zealand citizen living and working in Australia, the holder of a permanent Australian visa, or living in Australia on a temporary skilled working visa; and - older than 15; and - younger than 65 for IP cover, and 70 for death and TPD cover.
+- an Australian citizen, a New Zealand citizen living and working in Australia, the holder of a permanent Australian visa, or living in Australia on a temporary skilled working visa; and

+- older than 15; and

+- younger than 65.